Computationally accelerated identification of P-glycoprotein inhibitors

 Abstract

 Overexpression of the polyspecific efflux transporter, P-glycoprotein (P-gp, MDR1, ABCB1 ), is a major mechanism by which cancer cells acquire multidrug resistance (MDR), the resistance to diverse chemotherapeutic drugs.
-Inhibiting drug transport by P-gp can resensitize cancer cells to chemotherapy.
-However, there are no P-gp inhibitors available to patients.
+Inhibiting drug transport by P-gp can resensitize cancer cells to chemotherapy, but there are no P-gp inhibitors available to patients.
 Clinically unsuccessful P-gp inhibitors tend to bind at the pump’s transmembrane drug binding domains and are often P-gp transport substrates, resulting in lowered intracellular concentration of the drug and altered pharmacokinetics.
-In prior work, we used virtual-assisted drug discovery to identify novel P-gp inhibitors that target the pump’s cytoplasmic nucleotide binding domains and showed that these domains are viable drug discovery targets.
-Here we develop an enhanced virtual-assisted pipeline that expands upon prior work by iteratively screening compounds against multiple regions and conformations of P-gp.
-This increased computational complexity is offset by custom Tanimoto chemical datasets which compress the initial docking library while maximizing chemical diversity.
-Molecules that were similar to resultant hits were subsequently retrieved and screened.
-We identified nine novel P-gp inhibitors that reverse MDR in two types of P-gp overexpressing human cancer cell lines, reflecting a 14% hit rate.
-Of these inhibitors, all were non-toxic to non-cancerous human cells, and six were not transport substrates of P-gp.
+In prior work, we used computationally accelerated drug discovery to identify novel P-gp inhibitors that target the pump’s cytoplasmic nucleotide binding domains.
+Our first-draft study provided conclusive evidence that the nucleotide binding domains of P-gp are viable targets for drug discovery.
+Here we develop an enhanced, computationally accelerated drug discovery pipeline that expands upon our prior work by iteratively screening compounds against multiple conformations of P-gp with molecular docking.
+Targeted molecular dynamics simulations with our homology model of human P-gp were used to generate docking receptors in conformations mimicking a putative drug transport cycle.
+We offset the increased computational complexity using custom Tanimoto chemical datasets, which maximize the chemical diversity of ligands screened by docking.
+Using our expanded, virtual-assisted pipeline, we identified nine novel P-gp inhibitors that reverse MDR in two types of P-gp overexpressing human cancer cell lines, reflecting a 13.4% hit rate.
+Of these inhibitors, all were non-toxic to non-cancerous human cells, and six were not likely to be transport substrates of P-gp.
 Our novel P-gp inhibitors are chemically diverse and are good candidates for lead optimization.
-Our results demonstrate that the nucleotide binding domains of P-gp are an underused target in the effort to reverse P-gp-mediated multidrug resistance.
+Our results demonstrate that the nucleotide binding domains of P-gp are an underappreciated target in the effort to reverse P-gp-mediated multidrug resistance in cancer.

 Article activity feed